 Over time the anime industry has shifted away from disc sales being the overriding factor in determining whether to produce a second season for an anime.
 Instead, revenue from international streaming and merchandise sales (figurines, etc.) have become the largest factor and international demand is having a huge influence on production decisions.
 Therefore, it’s quite significant that Goblin Slayer was quite popular worldwide on Crunchyroll when it initially aired.

-Thankfully, the producers already seem to be willing to roll the dice for the Goblin Slayer anime since the first season ended with the message that the “Goblin Slayer will return.”
+The subtitle for the Goblin Slayer movie reads, “He does not let anyone roll the dice,” but thankfully, the producers already seem to be willing to roll the dice for the Goblin Slayer anime since the first season ended with the message that the “Goblin Slayer will return.”
 No context was provided but it seems that a Goblin Slayer movie announced in March 2019 could adapt the next major story arc, which provides a fearsome new foe called the Goblin Paladin (see spoilers below for more details).

 This article provides everything that is known about Goblin Slayer Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.